-Request Letters of Reference (LORs) from two people who can comment on your qualifications for Tuck’s admissions criteria.
-The best letters come from references who can demonstrate that you are smart, accomplished, aware, and nice.
+Request Letters of Reference (LORs) from people who can demonstrate that you are smart, accomplished, aware, and encouraging.
 If possible, your current direct supervisor should write one of your LORs.
-If you cannot provide an LOR from a direct supervisor, include a brief explanation in the optional essay section.
-LORs from professors who did not supervise professional work, family members, or personal acquaintances do not enhance your candidacy.
+You will be asked to provide a brief explanation in the Other Employment Information section of your application if you cannot provide an LOR from a direct supervisor.
+LORs from professors who did not supervise professional work, friends, family members, or coaches do not enhance your candidacy.

 Your reference must be the sole author of your LOR.
-Drafting, writing, translating, or submitting your own reference, even if asked to do so by your reference, violates Tuck’s admissions policies and Tuck’s Academic Honor Principle.
+Drafting, writing, translating, or submitting your own LOR, even if asked to do so by your reference, violates Tuck’s admissions policies and Academic Honor Principle.
 You are responsible for informing your references of this policy.

-References who cannot write in English may write in a native language and have the LOR translated by an outside translation service.
+References who cannot write in English should write in their native language and have the LOR translated by an outside translation service.
 Do not translate the LOR into English for your reference.

 You are responsible for notifying your references of your application deadline and ensuring your LORs are submitted on time.
-We review your application only if both LORs are received by your application deadline.
+We review your application only if all required LORs are received by your application deadline.
 Otherwise, we will move your application to the next admission round.
-If you would like to make changes to your list of references, please contact us at email@example.com.
+If your application is not complete by the final deadline it will be evaluated as is.
+If you would like to make changes to your list of references, please contact us.